 PFAS is a family of more than 3,000 man-made fluorinated organic chemicals that have been produced since the mid-1900s.
 They are mobile, persistent, and, in some cases, bioaccumulative.
 PFAS are resistant to degradation in the environment, and when degradation occurs, it often results in the formation of other PFAS compounds.
+PFAS compounds have markedly different physical and chemical properties.

-What are the different PFAS compounds?
+What are the different compounds?

-The PFAS family is comprised of thousands of compounds with markedly different physical and chemical properties.
-PFAS can be divided into a number of subgroups.
+The PFAS family is divided into subgroups.
 The chart below illustrates the major PFAS classifications recognized by the scientific community.
 Currently, the key classes of concern are perfluoroalkyl carbolic acids (PFCAs) such as PFOA, and perfluoroalkyl sulfonic acids (PFSAs) such as PFOS.
 Other PFAS may transform in the environment through biological or geochemical processes to PFCAs and PFSAs.